marvolo3d/dotfiles/README.md

 ----
 ### • notes2me •
+* split .alias into multiple files - common (osx and lin), and os specific
+    * sourced from .bashrc and .profile
 * ~~add a command reference for commonly used but often forgotten commands~~
     * this is wip - may split out of README into separate files
     * add git command reference
-* switch to zsh and integrate that config here
+* zsh
-* adopt tmux and it's config
+* tmux
 * write sync.sh for quick setup
 * add commonly used shell scripts
     * wacom (linux)